 Fiber Content: This one is easy.
 If the fabric isn’t cotton, wool, cashmere, silk or leather it probably won’t make it into Bond’s wardrobe.
 Stick with natural fibers and fabrics whenever possible (or practical).

-The Y-3 jacket outfit from Quantum of Solace and John Varvatos suede racer jacket outfit from SPECTRE work because the weights and textures of the jacket materials (cotton/polyester twill; suede) are balanced and complimented by the weights and textures of the pant fabrics (denim; wool), allowing the lighter weight fabrics of the shirts (mesh cotton; cashmere) to really stand out.
+The Y-3 jacket outfit from Quantum of Solace and the John Varvatos suede racer jacket outfit from SPECTRE work because the weights and textures of the jacket materials (cotton/polyester twill; suede) are balanced and complimented by the weights and textures of the pant fabrics (denim; wool), allowing the lighter weight fabrics of the shirts (mesh cotton; cashmere) to really stand out.

-In the end, Bond is a details man; the attention he pays to the little things help distinguish his wardrobe “basics” from what the masses wear.
+Bond is a details man.
+And the attention he pays to the “little things” helps distinguish his wardrobe “basics” from what the masses wear.
 His Harrington jacket lacks the ribbed knitted cuffs and hem that 99% of the “barracuda” jackets on the market have.
-He wears a dress shirt with double cuffs with his Tom Ford shawl collar cardigan.
+He wears a dress shirt with French cuffs with his Tom Ford shawl collar cardigan.
 His Orlebar Brown swim shorts have side tabs instead of an elasticized waist.
 His casual suede boots have the shape of dress chukka instead of desert boot.

-- Work with a more muted or neutral color palette, but don’t be afraid to mix in brighter or higher contrast colors from time to time to create an impact.
+- Work with a more muted or neutral color palette.
+But don’t be afraid to mix in brighter or higher contrast colors from time to time to create an impact.